Hashemite University: Councils

-Deans Council
+Dean's Council

-This Council at the Hashemite University consists of the President and 18 deans and three vice-presidents.
+This council at the Hashemite University consists of the president and 18 deans and three vice-presidents.
 The proportion of females in the Deans Council is 40 percent, it is an indication of the presence of the females in the academic, administrative and research areas.

-The Board of Trustees
+The board of trustees

-The Council consists of a chairman and 12 members of the first university degree holders. the Board meets at least once a month, and whenever the needed.
+The council consists of a chairman and 12 members of the first university degree holders. the Board meets at least once a month, and whenever the needed.
 It handles several tasks, including drawing up the university's general policy, and approve the annual plan and appointing deans and vice presidents and the heads of branches at the university as well as the establishment of colleges, institutions and departments of with its scientific centers followed by creating of disciplines and academic programs by merging or canceling them.
-The Board also determines the tuition fees in various disciplines upon the recommendation of the University's Council and determining the annual budget of the university after the approval of the University's Council.
-The Board includes two committees, one for academic affairs and is composed of five members and the second for Administrative and Financial Affairs and is composed of three members.
+The Board also determines the tuition fees in various disciplines upon the recommendation of the university's council and determining the annual budget of the university after the approval of the university's council.
+The board includes two committees, one for academic affairs and is composed of five members and the second for Administrative and Financial Affairs and is composed of three members.

-University Council
+University council

-The Board consists of a Chairman and 43 members 18 deans and 15 representatives from the university colleges who are chosen by election as well as managers of each of these units: the library and the Financial Unit, the Centre for Information Technology as well as two representatives from the local community and the other 3 for the students, two on them are still a student and the other is a graduate with three vice-presidents.
+The board consists of a chairman and 43 members 18 deans and 15 representatives from the university colleges who are chosen by election as well as managers of each of these units: the library and the Financial Unit, the Centre for Information Technology as well as two representatives from the local community and the other 3 for the students, two on them are still a student and the other is a graduate with three vice-presidents.

-The councils secretariat unit
+The council's secretariat unit

-The unit began its work in 1992 as the secretariat of the Royal Committee of the University then moved its business to take over the three boards of the university's secretariat: the Council of Deans, University's Council and the Board of Trustees as well as the secretariat for the Appointment and Promotion Committee and the Committee of scientific research support.
+The unit began its work in 1992 as the secretariat of the Royal Committee of the university then moved its business to take over the three boards of the university's secretariat: the Council of Deans, University's Council and the board of trustees as well as the secretariat for the Appointment and Promotion Committee and the Committee of scientific research support.
 The Circle became autonomous in 1998.